nolanlawson/emoji-picker-element/README.md

 ### Tree-shaking

-If you want to import the `Database` without the `Picker`, or you want to import them separately, then do:
+If you want to import the `Database` without the `Picker`, or you want to code-split them separately, then do:

 ```js
 import Picker from 'emoji-picker-element/picker';
 import Database from 'emoji-picker-element/database';
 ```

 The reason for this is that `Picker` automatically registers itself as a custom element, following [web component best practices](https://justinfagnani.com/2019/11/01/how-to-publish-web-components-to-npm/).
-But this adds side effects, so bundlers do not tree-shake as well unless the modules are imported from completely separate files.
+But this adds side effects, so bundlers like Webpack and Rollup do not tree-shake as well, unless the modules are imported from completely separate files.

 ## Focus outline

-By default, `emoji-picker-element` displays a prominent focus ring for accessibility reasons.
+For accessibility reasons, `emoji-picker-element` displays a prominent focus ring.
 If you want to hide the focus ring for non-keyboard users (e.g. mouse and touch only), then use the [focus-visible](https://github.com/WICG/focus-visible) polyfill, e.g.:

 ```css
 .js-focus-visible :focus:not(.focus-visible) {